 On this sweltering evening, I plug my blender into the one powerpoint that is working.
 I shovel Maggie Beers Vanilla Bean and Elderberry Flower icecream into it, throw in strawberries and the rest, and recline peacefully, sipping a heaven-sent cooling drinky desserty thing.

 Shakes, smoothies and frappes are delicious at any time of the year.
 A healthy breakfast drink, a yummy afternoon snack, delicious on a hot evening while watching TV.
 Or not watching TV.

-Or leave out the whipped cream and chocolate and call it breakfast.
+This frappe is more than a drink – thick with the fruit, icecream and cream – it is almost a dessert.
+If you leave out the whipped cream and chocolate it could be a substantial breakfast.
 You can even add blueberries for an extra healthy drink.

 2.75 cups cold milk

 250 g fresh strawberries